 No significant changes followed the implementation of these standards and amendments.

-New standards and amendments to standards, adopted but not yet effective with an initial application of 1 January 2023:
+The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
+New standards and amendments to standards, adopted but not yet effective with an initial application of 1 January 2024: